galenhan02/Snake-Game/README.md

 # Snake-Game
-A simplified snake game to run in the terminal!
+A modified snake game to run in the terminal!